 What is Vertical Communication?

-Vertical communication is a communication process in which information or messages flows between or among the superiors, supervisers, leaders, or manager to subordinates, employees or team members of different levels of an organizational structure in the downward or upward direction.
+Vertical communication is a communication process in which information or messages flows between or among the superiors, supervisers, leaders, or manager to subordinates, employees or team members of different levels of an organizational structure in the downward direction or upward direction.

 As such, vertical communication may be upward or downward in nature.
 Some examples of vertical communication include instructions, formal reports, business orders, and work reports.
 This form of communication may be formal or informal.